zobayer098/hackathon2025/README.md

 This solution deploys a web-based chat application with an AI agent running in Azure Container App.

+The agent leverages the Azure AI Agent service and utilizes Azure AI Search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
+The solution also includes built-in monitoring capabilities with tracing to ensure easier troubleshooting and optimized performance.

 This solution creates an Azure AI Foundry project and Azure AI services.
 More details about the resources can be found in the [resources](#resources) documentation.
 There are options to enable logging, tracing, and monitoring.

 Instructions are provided for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.